zapier/visual-builder/docs/_docs/basic.md

 When you add Basic Auth to your integration, Zapier adds a pre-built form that requests a username and password whenever users authenticate with your API.
 Zapier then makes a test call to verify the credentials, and stores them to use with every subsequent API call Zapier makes to your app on behalf of the user.

-> **When to use Basic Auth:** Use Basic Auth if your API only requires a username and password,  needs no special configuration, and specifically if your API leverages ["HTTP Basic Authentication"](https://en.wikipedia.org/wiki/Basic_access_authentication).
-If you need further customization of your login flow or need additional data from users, [API key authentication](https://zapier.github.io/visual-builder/docs/apikey) works the same as Basic auth but includes a customizable form where you can
+> **When to use Basic Auth:** Use Basic Auth if your API only requires a username and password, needs no special configuration, and specifically if your API leverages "[HTTP Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)".
+If you need further customization of your login flow or need additional data from users, [API key authentication](https://zapier.github.io/visual-builder/docs/apikey) works the same as Basic auth but includes a customizable form where you can request additional authentication data from users.

 <a id="add"></a>
-## How to Configure Basic Auth to a Zapier Integration
+## How to Add Basic Auth to a Zapier Integration

 ![Add Basic Auth to Zapier integration](https://cdn.zapier.com/storage/photos/d5f4146ecea9123de570743234478dfa.png)